chris-martin/chris-martin.org/in/posts/2018-04-24-path/post.md

 $ source ~/.bashrc
 ```

-to re-run the initialization script.
+in each terminal to re-run the initialization script.